xsf/xmpp-providers-website/content/apps.md

 # Apps

+This website offers a curated list of XMPP providers.
+Users can choose one and register on it by using their web browsers.
-XMPP Providers offers a curated list of XMPP services for users to choose from.
-This works well by using a webbrowser, but some XMPP apps went a step further and integrated this list into their registration process.
+But some XMPP apps went a step further and integrated this list in their registration process.
+Here you can find all known apps with XMPP Providers support.

-#### Apps supporting XMPP Providers
+#### Apps Supporting XMPP Providers

 {{< apps-integration >}}

-#### For developers
+#### For Developers

 Would you like to {{< external-link url="https://invent.kde.org/melvo/xmpp-providers" text="integrate XMPP Providers in your app" >}}?
-There is an API for querying provider lists and XMPP Providers is updated regularly.
+There is an API for querying provider lists which are regularly updated.